PolarQuant: Leveraging Polar Transformation for Efficient Key Cache Quantization and Decoding Acceleration: Method

+The standard dequantization-then-multiplication operation introduces overhead for \name, as it demands extra computation.
 We argue that this overhead is redundant.
-At any dimension \( j \), the dequantized outcomes belong to a finite set of size \( 2^b \), where \( b \) is the quantization precision.
-This set depends entirely on the precision, and is unaffected by the shape or values of the quantized key.
-When the cache size far exceeds \( 2^b \), it is more efficient to pre-compute and pick values from a lookup table, where the dequantized results have been stored.
-This is the key insight behind how \name\ accelerates multiplication.
+At any dimension \( j \), the dequantized outcomes come from a finite set of size \( 2^{r+t} \).
+Since the cache size far exceeds this set, it is more efficient to pre-compute and reuse the post-multiplication intermediate results using a lookup table~(LUT).
+This approach of leveraging LUTs has been explored in prior studies~\citep{kvquant,pqcache}.
+KVQuant adopts an LUT to dequantize the key cache and restores positional information via RoPE recomputation. \name, in contrast, avoids RoPE recomputation by directly constructing a LUT for QK product on the fly.
+This is the key insight behind how \name~accelerates decoding.

-Specifically, in \name, the lookup table is constructed by mapping quantized polar coordinates to Cartesian coordinates.
-The x- and y-axis values are then treated as separate elements in the key vector's specific dimensions.
-For a quantized representation \( (Q(r_t[j]), Q(\theta_{t}[j])) \), the corresponding Cartesian coordinates in the key vector at dimensions \( 2j \) and \( 2j+1 \) are calculated as:
+Specifically, \name\ builds its lookup table within each channel by mapping quantized polar coordinates to Cartesian coordinates and computing the dot products with the query sub-vectors.
+We implement custom Triton kernels to perform fused dequantization and query-key multiplication for efficient GPU execution of \name.
+The breakdown time analysis presented in Section~\ref{sec:efficency} further demonstrates the effectiveness of our \name~implementation.
+More implementation details can be found in Appendix~\ref{sec:algorithm} and our released code.